 With 125 students and a group of merchants seeking gold, Atisha put to sea.
 So says Atisha’s account:

 Homage to Maitreya and Avalokiteshvara!
 I, bhikshu Dipamkarashrijana, travelled by ship for thirteen months and went to where Lama Serlingpa was.
 After five months had passed, the Son of God Indra sent great storms to stop me from continuing my mission of Bodhicitta.
-Also, he appeared in the form of a giant makara to stop me and sent lightening.
+Also, he appeared in the form of a giant makara to stop me and sent lightning.
 At that time, I did an intensive meditation on Love and Compassion.
-As a result, the storm calmed down and six huge lightenings were seen stuck up in the sky unable to fall down.
+As a result, the storm calmed down and six huge lightnings were seen stuck up in the sky unable to fall down.
 However, the makara managed to stop our way.
-At the same time the violent wind caused our ship to become very unsteady the way it happens to flags in violent wind; shaking, wavering, bobbing up in the air and sinking down in the ocean.
+At the same time, the violent wind caused our ship to become very unsteady, the way it happens to flags in violent wind; shaking, wavering, bobbing up in the air and sinking down in the ocean.
 The four masts in the four corners were laid down and the four big stones were downed to anchor the ship.
-But the atmosphere turned even more scaring; terrible sounds blared from all the four corners followed by lightening…
+But the atmosphere turned even more scaring; terrible sounds blared from all the four corners followed by lightning…

 After fourteen months on sea, Atisha crossed the Strait of Malacca.
 He landed on the famous "golden island," Suvarnadvipa as it is called in Sanskrit.
 George Coedès identified this isle as being that of Sumatra.
 Many historians and archaeologists subsequently confirm the thesis of the French epigraphist.
 The western regions of Sumatra were indeed known at the time to be very rich in gold.